What is the General Data Protection Regulation (GDPR)?

 The General Data Protection Regulation (GDPR) is a new European data protection law that will enter into force in May 2018.

-Certain features in AdWords require you to provide the following contact information:
+Certain features in Google Ads require you to provide the following contact information:

 - Primary Contact/Primary Representative [Optional]: This is the primary point of contact, to whom notices will be sent.

-- Data Protection Officer [Optional]: This person is responsible for making sure that your organisation complies with the GDPR requirements.
-If your organisation has a data protection officer, please add your data protection officer's details.
+- Data Protection Officer [Optional]: This person is responsible for making sure that your organization complies with the GDPR requirements.
+If your organization has a data protection officer, please add your data protection officer's details.

 - EU Representative [Optional]: If you have a representative in the EU, please add your representative's details.

 You can refer to privacy.google.com/businesses to learn more about Google’s data privacy policies and approach.
-You can optionally provide the above contact information, even if not required for the set of AdWords features that you use.
-Learn more about what AdWords features require the above contact information.
+You can optionally provide the above contact information, even if not required for the set of Google Ads features you use.
+Learn more about what Google Ads features require the above contact information.

-How to add, review and edit contact information in AdWords
+How to add, review, and edit contact information in Google Ads

-All accounts, including AdWords manager accounts and serving accounts, have the option to provide this contact information.
-You can add, review and edit this contact information in AdWords by following these steps:
+All accounts, including Google Ads manager accounts and serving accounts, have the option to provide this contact information.
+You can add, review, and edit this contact information in the Google Ads by following these steps: